jablonskidev/linux-interview-questions/questions/linux-file-system-hierarchy.md

 - Permission structures protect system integrity while enabling appropriate access.
 - Modern trends emphasize immutability, separation of configuration, and containerization.
 - Understanding the principles behind the hierarchy helps adapt to any Linux environment.
-- Understanding the fundamental principles of the Linux file system hierarchy will serve you well regardless of distribution changes or future evolution.

 ## Quiz